As Listed Building Specialists in Cornwall, Leslie Cornell Building Restoration Ltd use as many natural materials and products as possible.

 This method can still be found today in Historic Buildings in Cornwall, and Leslie Cornell Building Restoration Ltd are specialists in the maintenance of this building technique.

 A Lime pointing application is introduced to act as a bedding between the stones or bricks.
-It is a breathable application that will prevent moisture penetration into the joints by allowing the wall to breath and drain, and it is also a flexible application that allows the movement and settlement of a building.
+It is a breathable application that will prevent moisture penetration into the joints by allowing the wall to breath and drain.
+Lime is also a flexible application that allows the movement and settlement of a building.

 Our Lime Rendering Services on historic buildings in Cornwall provide protection form the elements and are a breathable application for existing substrates.